Suffolk Regiment Museum

 Opening times

-The Suffolk and Cambridgeshire Regiments’ Museum at The Keep in Bury St Edmunds will reopen to the public on Wednesday 3rd July 2024 following the refurbishment of the museum.
-Our official reopening event will be Sunday 4th August 2024 at our annual Minden Day celebrations.
+The Suffolk and Cambridgeshire Regiments’ Museum at The Keep in Bury St Edmunds will be open to the public as follows:

 For further information, please see: